 Supportive housing is a model for addressing homelessness in the United States and many other countries.
 For people with chronic health conditions, physical disabilities, mental health conditions, histories of trauma, and other struggles, having a home helps them to get adequate treatment and reclaim their lives.
 This housing model is based on the principles that people need to have stable housing in order to overcome some of their root causes of homelessness.
 It is a highly effective strategy that combines affordable housing with coordinated services to help people stabilize their lives and move forward.
 In this setting, people have support systems that help them get better health care, mental health counseling, substance abuse treatment, employment counseling, and other resources to reach their goals.
 In summary, supportive housing gives people the opportunity to live in a safe environment while receiving support for choices that promote health and stability.

 Resident Selection and Screening

-Mason Place will only accept resident referrals from select service area providers.
+Mason Place only accepts resident referrals from select service area providers.
 All residents must have a disability and be experiencing homelessness.
 For more information on homeless service providers, contact Homeward Alliance at 970-494-9940.

-Mason Place is an independent apartment living community in which residents will be screened as they are at any other community.
+Mason Place is an independent apartment living community.
 Prospective residents of Mason Place must have been experiencing homelessness and have a disability that is verified by a professional provider.
 An assessment tool is used to determine vulnerable individuals.
 It includes indicators such as high mortality risks, health conditions, mental health disorders, and lack of social supports.
 Applicants must also demonstrate a commitment to living within the supported community and meet federal income guidelines.

 Resident screening includes a criminal background check and an intake interview.